-Excellent adhesion relies on manufacturer’s ability to understand and control three distinct yet interrelated elements.
-In manufacturing, adhesive bonding takes many forms but the fundamental principles of adhesion are always the same.
+Excellent adhesion relies on the manufacturer’s ability to understand and control three distinct yet interrelated elements.
+In manufacturing, adhesive bonding takes many forms, but the fundamental principles of adhesion are always the same.

 The 3 elements that must be controlled for successful adhesion are:

 1. The composition of the adhesive, coating, ink or paint

 2. The application and curing of the adhesive, coating, ink or paint

 All of these present their own challenges to control, but the first two have been well understood and defined by the suppliers of the adhesives and dispensing equipment.
 The third element is influenced by the widest array of variables and goes through the most changes without detection.

 Let’s break each of these down a little more to understand where failure is typically occurring and what manufacturers can do to solve adhesion problems at the root cause.

 The type of adhesive or coating will vary greatly depending on the application.
 Epoxy and acrylic adhesives are extremely common when bonding metals and some polymers because of their tensile strength and curing specifications.
 Medical device coatings need to meet specific standards of lubricity and hydrophobicity.
 Paints and inks need to fulfill certain aesthetic requirements.

 All of these considerations are baked into the decision-making process when the design lab is choosing these components.
 A lot of research goes into this part of the adhesion process.
 The suppliers of these products have an extremely in-depth understanding of what goes into the adhesives and coatings.
 They very capably assist manufacturers with choosing the best option for their application as well as solving issues directly related to their products.

 Because all this support exists, when adhesion failure occurs, or even during the development stage, manufacturers look at the adhesive to try to understand what went wrong.
 In our experience, the problem very rarely lies with the adhesive itself.